So, You Have Questions…

 Q: How early should I arrive?

-A: The Bushwhack starts at 9:15 a.m. with the kids’ race starting at 8:20.
-We will gather the kids at 8:15 near bib distribution and walk to the race start.
-For the Bushwhack, we recommend arriving by 8:20.
+A: The Bushwhack starts at 9:00 a.m.
+We recommend arriving by 8:20.
 You will need time to park, get yourself ready, pick up your bib and shirt, put your shirt back in your car, check the course map, meet up with friends, and make your way to the starting line.
 There are port-o-sans near race start.

 Q: Is there overnight camping at the park?